zepez/zepez.dev/src/content/post/nonovel-io/index.md

 1. Confirm that the model has enough knowledge on the book
 2. Get all genres from the database
-3. Format all genre names for consistancy
+3. Format all genre names for consistency
 4. Ask the model to select the proper genres
-5. Filter the response to ensure we're left with "real" genres, in the case of halucination
+5. Filter the response to ensure we're left with "real" genres, in the case of hallucination
 6. Get the ids for each genre and create the `project <-> project_genre <-> genre` database relation

 ### Covers